User Roles and Permissions

 Assign Your New Role to a Workflow Status

-Your new roles will not be assigned to any workflow status upon creation.
-This will affect several things on how this role can interact with the app.
+Your new role will not be assigned to any workflow status upon creation.
+This will affect several things on how this role can interact with what EasyContent has to offer.
 One example is you might find that your new role can't claim tasks even though it has the right permissions.
 Make sure you assign the new role to a workflow status in your projects.
 Keep in mind that different projects have different workflow settings so you will have to associate your new role to a workflow status again on a new or different project.

-Learn more about this in our article answering the question "why can't I assign a user to a task or workflow status?"
+Learn more about this in "why can't I assign a user to a brief or workflow status?"

 Configuring permissions is fairly easy.
 All you have to do is to check the box for the permission you want to activate under a role's name.